 Reasonable doubt is doubt based upon reason and common sense, and not doubt based on speculation.
 A reasonable doubt may arise from careful and impartial consideration of all the evidence, or from a lack of evidence.
 Proof beyond a reasonable doubt is proof of such a convincing character that a reasonable person, after careful consideration, would not hesitate to rely and act upon that proof in life's most important decisions.
 Proof beyond a reasonable doubt is proof that leaves you firmly convinced of the defendant's guilt.
 Proof beyond a reasonable doubt does not mean proof beyond all possible doubt.

-The crime of being a felon in possession of a firearm, as charged in Count 1 of the Indictment, has three elements, which are:
+The crime of attempted enticement of a minor, as charged in the Indictment, has two elements, which are: